Lead Statistician, Aging, Transitions over the Lifespan, and Suicide (ATLAS) Study

 My research focuses on the influence of various social factors (i.e., socioeconomic status, life transitions, social & physical environment, etc.) on the physical and mental health across the lifespan.
 My dissertation research examines how stress contributes to widening health disparities in cardiometabolic health, especially in relation to differences by SES and ethnic origin.
 In my dissertation, I integrate insights from leading stress theories and test the relations between self-reported stress measures and stress biomarkers within uniquely positioned epidemiologic sources of data.

 I spend my spare time with my family — hiking and traveling, cooking together and playing games.
-I also enjoy practicing and teaching yoga.
+I also enjoy running and practicing yoga.